fontanf/starobservationschedulingsolver/README.md

 Problem description:
 * Input:
   * `n` targets with profit `wⱼ`, time-window `[rⱼ, dⱼ]` and duration `pⱼ` such that `2 pⱼ ≥ dⱼ - rⱼ` (`j = 1..n`)
-* Problem: select a list of targets and their starting dates sⱼ such that:
+* Problem: select a list of targets and their starting dates `sⱼ` such that:
   * A target is observed at most once
   * Observations do not overlap
   * Starting dates satisfy the time-windows, i.e. `rⱼ <= sⱼ` and `sⱼ + pⱼ <= dⱼ`
 * Objective: maximize the overall profit of the selected targets

+Implemented algorithms:
+* Dynamic programming `-a dynamic_programming`

 ## Star observation scheduling problem